arana2743/arana2743/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 React and Django.
 - 🌱 I’m currently learning ...
-Fronend Development and getting started with competitive programming.
+Fronend Development and DevOps automation with Docker and Jenkins.
 - 👯 I’m looking to collaborate on ...
 React projects!
 - 🤔 I’m looking for help with ...
 AWS Associate Level Certification - currently preparing for it.
 - 💬 Ask me about ...
 Anything related to web-development and Devops.